root-foundation/root/README.md

 In an extreme world, venture capital (VC) is the _only_ viable way to finance our lives.

-At its core, venture capital unites people by intertwining their success and failure.
+At its core, venture capital unites people by intertwining their success and failure — through _equity_ in outcomes.

-VC is already a popular way to finance startups: investors give early stage companies money in exchange for a stake in the company itself.
-If the company succeeds, the investors make great returns.
-If the company fails, the investors lose their investment.
-Importantly, startup founders are not indebted to investors, and because of the shared stake, investors are incentivized to give founders the resources they need to succeed.
+VC is already a popular way to finance startups: investors give startup companies money in exchange for an _equity_ stake in the startup itself.
+If the startup succeeds, the investors make great returns.
+If the startup fails, the investors lose their investment.
+Importantly, startup founders are not indebted to investors.
+And because of the shared stake, investors are incentivized to give founders the resources they need to succeed.

 Venture capital works exceptionally well in domains with extreme outcomes because an investor only needs a few bets to succeed in order to _more-than-compensate_ for the many failed bets they will inevitably have (because the median outcome is failure).
-Therefore, VC is the only way to finance activities that have extreme outcomes, as no other mode of financing can withstand the extreme failure rate.
+Therefore, VC is the only way to finance activities that have extreme outcomes because no other mode of financing can withstand the extreme failure rate.

 Since AGI makes _all_ activities extreme, VC will be the only viable way to finance anything.
 But, VC as it is understood today is far too restrictive because only those ready to start a company can leverage venture capital.
-In order to unlock our collective potential, we must enable individuals to access venture capital to finance a broader range of activities _and_ much earlier in their lives.
+In order to unlock our collective potential, we must enable individuals to access venture capital to finance a broader range of activities, much earlier in their lives.

-We need a new financial instrument that democratizes venture capital.
+We need a new _financial instrument_ that democratizes venture capital.

 ## Personal token